 Local associations have their own distinct membership category within the NGA, which entitles them to a number of benefits (up to 25 members of the executive committee are entitled to receive an individual log-in to the NGA members’ website and Governing Matters magazine delivered to their home address).
 Local associations can send up to three members to NGA conferences and regional events and we will provide a speaker free of charge to local association organised conferences.
-Each term we send out the Bulletin Board which associations are free to circulate to all their local schools – this provides information about the latest issues to affect governance, as well as new guidance and information about conferences.
-In our 2014 survey, local associations gave the support and representation they receive from NGA an average rating of 4.4 out of 5.
+Each term we send out the termly bulletin which associations are free to circulate to all their local schools – this provides information about the latest issues to affect governance, as well as new guidance and information about conferences.

-Local associations are an important part of the NGA membership as they provide vital local information which NGA would not have access to otherwise – in turn this enables NGA to represent governor views at meeting with the Department for Education and other national bodies.
+Local associations are an important part of the NGA membership as they provide vital local information which NGA would not have access to otherwise – in turn this enables NGA to represent governing boards' views at meetings with the Department for Education and other national bodies.

 We are also happy to help governing bodies set up a new local association, and can offer support and advice throughout the process.
 Please contact Gillian Allcroft for more information.